 5. Efficiency

-Having some safety stock of your popular items can mean your business operates more efficiently.
+Having a safety stock of your popular items can help your business operate more efficiently.
 You avoid stockout scenarios and can fulfill any orders that come in while you are awaiting a restock of those items.

 6. Happy customers